zdravkov/kendo-docs/api/dataviz/diagram.md

 ### configuration

 #### stroke `String` *(default: "Gray")*

 #### hoveredStroke `String` *(default: "#70CAFF")*

 #### startCap `String` *(default: "FilledCircle")*

 #### endCap `String` *(default: "ArrowEnd")*

 #### points `Array` *(default: [])*

 #### cssClass `String` *(default: "k-connection")*

+Defines the name of the CSS class of the SVG Group which represents the visual root of the Connection.
+The Connection's visual is an SVG Path inside a Group, the CSS class is defined on the level of the Group and not the Path.
+See [the Kendo styling guide for more information on styling and CSS](http://docs.kendoui.com/getting-started/web/appearance-styling "Appearance and styling in Kendo UI.").

 ### sourcePoint

 ### source